BillTheTsar/Shuttle-Detection/docs/model_development_log_mkdocs.md

-# 4. Model Development Log
+# 4. Modeling Journey

 In this section, we summarize of the motivations, implementations and problems for each of the 11 versioned models.
-Conceptually, we can treat each model as a jigsaw puzzle to slot into the inference pipeline, as models for the same stage share the same input and output signatures.
+We can treat each model as a jigsaw puzzle to slot into the inference pipeline, as models for the same stage share the same input and output signatures.

 ---